swallowcamel/nancywiki/Content-Negotiation.md

 }
 ```

-The `MatchResult` enumeration specified how well of a match the media type and model are.
+The `MatchResult` enumeration specifies how well of a match the media type and model are.

 ```c#
 public enum MatchResult